Marjorie Wallace (charity executive): The Silent Twins

-In 1982, Wallace met June and Jennifer Gibbons.
-Identical twins who had made a pact of silence to speak only with each other and no one else.
+In 1982, Wallace met June and Jennifer Gibbons, identical twins who had made a pact of silence to speak only with each other and no one else.
 The twins were admitted to Broadmoor Hospital following a string of offences, including vandalism and arson.
 They remained at Broadmoor for 11 years, where Wallace earned their trust and publicised their cause.

 In 1986, Wallace published The Silent Twins.
-The book bought the twins to international attention, with Oliver Sacks writing that it was “a remarkable and tragic study in its depth, penetration and detail.”
+The book brought the twins to international attention, with Oliver Sacks writing that it was “a remarkable and tragic study in its depth, penetration and detail.”
 Wallace wrote the screenplay for the BBC film directed by Jon Amiel.

 The story was also turned into numerous plays, documentaries, and two operas.
 Another film version of The Silent Twins, featuring Letitia Wright and Tamara Wilson, premiered at the 2022 Cannes Film Festival.

 Personal life

 In 1974, Wallace married psychiatrist and psychoanalyst Andrzej Skarbek, with whom she had three children: Sacha, Stefan and Justin.
 The couple later separated, but did not divorce.

-Wallace was later the partner of Dr Tom Margerison, founder of the New Scientist magazine and co-founder of London Weekend Television.
+Wallace was later the partner of Tom Margerison, founder of the New Scientist magazine and co-founder of London Weekend Television.
 Wallace and Margerison had one daughter together: Sophia.
 Margerison died in 2014.

 For over 40 years, Wallace was a close friend and confidante of Antony Armstrong-Jones, Earl of Snowdon.
 The couple campaigned together, writing articles for The Sunday Times about disadvantaged and disabled people, and were later romantically involved.

 In May 2021, Wallace married businessman, entrepreneur, and economist John Mills.